bcrowell/bcrowell.github.io/faster_than_light/index.md

 but as a side note for those who want to see a more concrete example, the combination of velocities u and v turns out to be (u+v)/(1+uv).
 So for example, if you're going at a speed u=0.6 (60% of the speed of light), and you shoot a bullet from a gun at v=0.6 relative to you, the bullet's velocity is only about 88% of the speed of light, not 120%.
-It's only at low velocities that the product uv occurring in this formula becomes small compared to 1, in which case it's well approximated by u+v.
+It's only at low velocities that the product uv occurring in this formula becomes small compared to 1, in which case the final result is well approximated by u+v.

 Defense number 2, causality
 ---------------------------